A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Deviation from standard allocation in the ELAS simulator's graft offering module

 \section{Deviation from standard allocation in the ELAS simulator's graft offering module}

-\bibliographystyleAD{myama} To avoid loss of transplantable grafts, ET can initiate the extended allocation procedure or competitive rescue allocation \citeAD{jochmansAdultLiverAllocation2017a}.
+To avoid loss of transplantable grafts, ET can initiate the extended allocation procedure or competitive rescue allocation .
 In total, such deviation from standard allocation accounts for 25\% of placements.
-Without approximating such deviation from standard allocation, too many grafts are placed nationally in Germany (instead of regionally\footnote{In Germany, centers in the same region as the donor are first offered the liver in extended allocation.}), and too many grafts are placed nationally in Belgium (instead of locally\footnote{Belgium has a special rule that the local center first receives a center offer before extended allocation is triggered.}).
+Without approximating such deviation from standard allocation, too many grafts are placed nationally in Germany (instead of regionally{[}\^{}6{]}), and too many grafts are placed nationally in Belgium (instead of locally{[}\^{}7{]}).
 Moreover, without deviation from standard allocation too few organs are placed at lower ranks, because many candidates specify that they do not want to receive a graft through extended allocation profiles.
-This motivated us to approximate deviation from standard allocation in the graft offering module. \\ We approximate deviation from standard allocation by \begin{enumerate}[noitemsep] \item simulating the maximum number of offers made until rescue allocation is triggered based on donor characteristics with a Cox proportional hazards model, \item offering the graft in order of the match list, while maintaining a count of the number of offers made, \item if the maximum number of offers is reached \begin{itemize} \item stop offering the graft further to candidates whose allocation profiles exclude rescue donors, \item giving absolute priority to regional candidates in Germany and local candidates in Belgium. \end{itemize} \end{enumerate} In counting the number of offers made, a center-level rejection is counted as a single offer, and a candidate-level rejection was counted only if (a) the graft was compatible with the candidates allocation profile and (b) the graft was previously rejected by fewer than 5 candidate from the same center.
+This motivated us to approximate deviation from standard allocation in the graft offering module.\\ We approximate deviation from standard allocation by

+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item simulating the maximum number of offers made until rescue allocation is triggered based on donor characteristics (death cause group, malignancy, marginal donor (Y/N), drug abuse, donor weight, age and virology) with a Cox proportional hazards model.
+This model is stratified by the donor country and donor blood group. \item offering the graft in order of the match list, while maintaining a count of the number of offers made, \item if the maximum number of offers is reached